gzili/foodsaver/README.md

 ### First Release

 - [ ] Account registration & login
-- [ ] Posting of food offers by registered users
+- [ ] User-posted food offers
 - [ ] Public listing of all currently active offers

 ### Second Release

-- [ ] Reservation of offers for pickup later
+- [ ] Offer reservation for pickup
-- [ ] Tracking of pickup status on both ends
+- [ ] Pickup status tracking on both ends
 - [ ] Display of pickup location as a point on the map
 - [ ] Database